 Letters and telephone callss are means of communication.
 They both contribute to promoting better understanding.
 They are often regarded as the same, but they are entirely different.
 Some of their differences are visible and some are invisible.
 One difference is the time letters and telephone calls take.
 Letters take time to be read by the other party unless you give them directly.
 On the other hand, if you use a telephone, you communicate with others at the same time.
 Likely, you would use a telephone if you are in a hurry.
 In exchange for this merit, telephones cost a lot, while letters are reasonable.
 Another difference is their durability.
 Letters remain for ages, although telephone calls are quickly forgotten.
 Letters can provide a memory or evidence of something, because, once again, they remain.
-The next difference is that letters are one-sided and a telephone call, we can express our feelings more clearly by using intonation.
+The next difference is that letters are one-sided and a telephone conversation is a dialogue because you have to speak and also listen.
+As well, while making a telephone call, we can express our feelings more clearly by using intonation.
 Letters and telephone calls are both important tools of communication in our life.
 By understanding them better, we can use them properly.